 San Diego MFT Consortium was established in August 2007 to participate as a regional member of the Southern California MFT Consortium.
-It represents all of the MFT graduate programs in the San Diego region and San Diego County Behavioral Health mental health programs.
+It represents all of the MFT graduate programs in the San Diego region and San Diego County Behavioral Health programs.

-- To promote the training and hiring of MFT practitioners to work in the public mental health workforce in accordance with the mission of CAMFT and the AAMFT
+- To promote the training and hiring of MFT practitioners to work in the public mental health workforce in accordance with the mission of CAMFT and the AAMFT.

-- To work closely with San Diego County Behavioral Health to identify local needs and opportunities in the MH workforce for MFT practitioners
+- To work closely with San Diego County Behavioral Health to identify local needs and opportunities in the MH workforce for MFT practitioners.

 - To establish selection criteria which are unique to the San Diego region that will be used to award stipends to those who are most likely to provide culturally competent and recovery oriented care to underserved populations in the San Diego region.

-- To establish a Stipend Award Council which will review applications and award MFT stipends for the duration of the MHSA Stipend Program
+- To establish a stipend award council, which will review applications and award MFT stipends for the duration of the MHSA Stipend Program.

 The Community Academy

 The Community Academy program is funded by the County of San Diego, Mental Health Services through the Mental Health Services Act (MHSA) Workforce Education and Training.
 The program is offered entirely at no cost and provides training and support to individuals and their family members with lived experience with mental illness.
-In line with national Recovery models, this program attaches value to the lived experience of individuals affected by mental illness and/or that gained from assisting their family members and has the end goal of these individuals along the pathway into the public mental health field.
+In line with national recovery models, this program attaches value to the lived experience of individuals affected by mental illness and/or that gained from assisting their family members and has the end goal of these individuals along the pathway into the public mental health field.

-Students accepted into this program are linked with certificate training programs through our partnering agencies--National Alliance on Mental Illness, Recovery Innovations of CA, and the Family and Youth Roundtable.
-Students receive a field placement, mentorship and are offered an array of additional trainings to tailor the program to their specific area(s) of interests as they move along their pathway into the public mental health field.
+Students accepted into this program are linked with certificate training programs through our partnering agencies; National Alliance on Mental Illness, Recovery Innovations of CA, and the Family and Youth Roundtable.
+Students receive a field placement, mentorship and are offered an array of additional training to tailor the program to their specific area(s) of interests as they move along their pathway into the public mental health field.
 A one-year commitment is required.
 Stipend assistance is offered on a need basis to assist with barriers that students may face as they work to obtain their career and academic goals.